 Registration is now open to participate in the Symphony’s Virtual TubaChristmas PlayAlong!
-It may look a bit different, but the spirit of the event continues this year with a virtual event on Thursday, December 3 at 6pm.
+It may look a bit different, but the spirit of the event continues this year with an online VIRTUAL PERFORMANCE.
 Tuba and Euphonium players may register to play-along with this virtual ensemble to earn a TubaChristmas 2020 button.
 The performance includes “Silent Night,” “Adeste Fideles,” and a new commission of “What Child Is This” by Gail Robertson.
 Play-along with this virtual ensemble any time between December 3 and December 20 to earn your TubaChristmas 2020 button.
 Take it a step further and post a picture of yourself and your instrument showing your holiday spirit – the three “best-dressed” performers will receive some TubaChristmas Swag and entry to next year’s TubaChristmas event.
 Registration is $10.

 The Kansas City Symphony is once again excited to present the region’s largest TubaChristmas event.
 All area tuba and euphonium players are invited to join in the festivities.
 Early and accurate registration is encouraged.
 Friends, family and the general public are invited to view the concert to listen to the sounds of the season, tuba-style!